vuejs/vitepress/docs/reference/default-theme-config.md

 - Type: `DocFooter`

-When the value is a string, it can be used to customize text appearing above previous and next links.
+Can be used to customize text appearing above previous and next links.
 Helpful if not writing docs in English.

-When the value is `false`, it can be used to disable prev/next links globally.
-And can be overridden by [frontmatter](https://vitepress.dev/reference/default-theme-prev-next-links)
+Also can be used to disable prev/next links globally.
+If you want to selectively enable/disable prev/next links, you can use [frontmatter](./default-theme-prev-next-links).

 ```js
 export default {